Angel (1937 film)

-Angel is a 1937 American romantic drama film produced and directed by Ernst Lubitsch and starring Marlene Dietrich, Herbert Marshall and Melvyn Douglas with Edward Everett Horton, Laura Hope Crews and Herbert Mundin.
-The screenplay by Samson Raphaelson and an uncredited Frederick Lonsdale was based on an adaptation by Guy Bolton and Russell Medcraft from the play Angyal by Melchior Lengyel.
+Angel is a 1937 American romantic drama film produced and directed by Ernst Lubitsch and starring Marlene Dietrich, Herbert Marshall, and Melvyn Douglas, with Edward Everett Horton, Ernest Cossart, Laura Hope Crews, and Herbert Mundin.
+The screenplay by Samson Raphaelson was based on an adaptation by Guy Bolton and Russell Medcraft from the play Angyal by Melchior Lengyel.
 The music score was by Frederick Hollander with additional music by Gioacchino Rossini from The Barber of Seville.
 The cinematography was by Charles Lang and the costume design by Travis Banton.
 The film was produced and distributed by Paramount Pictures.

 Plot

 Maria, Lady Barker, is the wealthy but neglected wife of Sir Frederick Barker, a top-level British diplomat.
 Although Frederick loves her, he has been neglecting her in favor of his busy career.
 One day, when he is in Geneva on important business, she secretly flies to Paris to ask advice from her old friend, the Russian Grand Duchess Anna Dmitrievna, who operates a high-class escort business.
 By chance, Maria meets Anthony Halton, a charming man who has lived in India for several years.
 The salon was recommended to him by a friend.
 Although Maria insists that their liaison remain anonymous, they are attracted to each other, and they have a brief tryst, during which he calls her "Angel".
 Intending to have only a simple fling, she tries to end the relationship by leaving him without saying good-bye.
 However, he has fallen in love with her, and he begins searching for her.

 At the races at Ascot, Maria spots Halton through her binoculars and goes home, pretending to have a headache.
 At a luncheon the following Saturday, Halton goes up to Frederick and reminds him that they are acquainted from the Great War—although they never met face-to-face.
 As young officers, they spent their Paris leaves with a charming modiste named Paulette.
 Identifying each other as "Poochy" and "Snooky" they treat each other as old friends.
 Halton confides in Frederick about his encounter with "Angel" and his obsession with her.
 The two of them make plans for Halton to have lunch with Frederick's wife, whose identity is heretofore unknown to Halton.